CQC Inspection update

 If you have a specific comment or point that you wish to make, please contact the practice and ask to speak to Mark Arnold the Practice Manger.

-Nurse Practioner 4 appointments = 40 minutes - down 2 hours.
+Nurse Practioner 4 appointments = 40 minutes - no change.

-Specialist Nurse clinics 2 appointments = 60 minutes - up 1 hour.
+Specialist Nurse clinics 2 appointments = 60 minutes - no change.

-This means wasted appointments equivalent to 3 full days of clinical time lost, less availability for other patients and poor use of clinical staff time.
+However this still means wasted appointments equivalent to 2.2 full days of clinical time lost, less availability for other patients and poor use of clinical staff time.

 Please help to reduce DNA by cancelling any unwanted appointment as early as possible so other patients can have them.